 The birth of my 2nd child, featured on BBC1’s; Childbirth All Or Nothing.
 It’s a landmark documentary for childbirth education and a truly seminal piece of reporting.
-It might be worth a look if you’re researching how to give birth to your baby?

 I made the show because I wanted: